mskcc/roslin-variant/docs/build-to-deploy/set-up-vm.md

 ### /build/settings-container.sh

 Make sure that the bind points defined in `/setup/settings.sh` must be also defined in `/build/settings-container.sh`.
-Note that here each path is separated by a single space character.
-The directories specified in this file will be automatically created duruing the image creation process.
-This is necessary to make the images compatible with environments where Overlay FS is not supported.
-For more information about this, please refer to the [Bind Paths / File Sharing](http://singularity.lbl.gov/docs-mount) section of the Singularity's User Guide.

 ```bash
 export SINGULARITY_BIND_POINTS="/ifs/work/chunj/prism-proto/ifs /ifs/work/chunj/prism-proto/prism /scratch"
 ```

+Note that each path is separated by a single space character.
+The directories specified in this file will be automatically created inside the container duruing the image creation process.
+This is necessary to make the images compatible with runtime environments where Overlay FS is not supported.

+For more information about this, please refer to the [Bind Paths / File Sharing](http://singularity.lbl.gov/docs-mount) section of the Singularity's User Guide.

 ## Create Build Envrionment